Our Team

 Director of Parks and Greenspace

 Sarah graduated from Yale University with a Bachelor of Arts in 1989 and holds dual Master degrees in Architecture and Landscape Architecture from Harvard’s Graduate School of Design.
 She moved to Houston from New York City in 1999 and joined Curtis & Windham Architects where she went on to become a Principal.
 In 2012, she left private practice and joined Uptown Houston to help manage the master planning process for Memorial Park.
-She joined the Kinder Foundation in 2018 as Director of Parks and Greenspace and assists in coordinating partnerships and providing professional support for the Foundation’s park projects.
+She joined Kinder Foundation in 2018 as Director of Parks and Greenspace and assists in coordinating partnerships and providing professional support for the Foundation’s park projects.
 She currently serves on both the Hermann Park Projects Committee and the Memorial Park Implementation Committee and is a board member for Trees for Houston.
-Sarah and her husband have enjoyed raising their two children in Houston and after calling it home for over two decades, continue to enjoy its vibrant and diverse culture.
+Sarah and her husband have enjoyed raising their two children in Houston and after calling it home for over two decades, continue to enjoy its vibrant culture.